processprocess/mouse-speed/README.md

 speed.destroy(onDestroyFunc);
 ```

-To remove the event listener, call .destroy on the instance of mouse-speed.
+To remove the event listener, call `destroy` on the instance of mouse-speed.

-An optional callback can be passed that will be called when the event listener is removed
+An optional callback function can be passed that will be called when the event listener is removed

 ## License